 4> associate this logical channel with the PDCP entity identified by servedMBS-RadioBearer;

 NOTE 1: For DRB and SRB, the network does not re-associate an already configured logical channel with another radio bearer.
+For MRB, the network does not re-associate an already configured logical channel with DRB or SRB.
 Hence servedRadioBearer is not present in this case.

 NOTE 2: In DAPS handover, the UE may perform RLC entity re-establishment (if reestablishRLC is set) for an RLC bearer associated with a non-DAPS bearer when indication of successful completion of random access towards target cell is received from lower layers as specified in TS 38.321 [3].